omni-us/jsonargparse/docs/LONG_DESCRIPTION.md

 Likewise directories can also be parsed by including in the mode the "'d'" flag, e.g. "ActionPath(mode='drw')".

+An argument with "ActionPath" can be given for instance "nargs='+'" to parse multiple paths.
+But it might also be wanted to parse a list of paths found in a plain text file or through stdin.
+For this the "ActionPathList" is used and as argument either the path to a list is given or the special "'-'" string for reading the list from stdin.
+For for example:

+   >>> parser.add_argument('--list', action=yamlargparse.ActionPathList(mode='r'))
+   >>> cfg = parser.parse_args(['--list', 'paths.lst')  # List with paths
+   >>> cfg = parser.parse_args(['--list', '-')          # List from stdin

 Parsing with another parser